opnfv/apex/docs/release/scenarios/os-nosdn-performance-ha/os-nosdn-performance-ha.rst

 ============

 This scenario is used primarily to demonstrate the performance settings and capabilities in Apex.
-This scenario will  deploy a Newton OpenStack deployment without any NFV features or SDN controller enabled.
+This scenario will  deploy a Pike OpenStack deployment without any NFV features or SDN controller enabled.

 Scenario components and composition